avadodd/ocr_doc_scanning/README.md

 Pre-processing
 1. lock_file_handling.py sends all the locked file to an error directory
+2. naming convention script???
-2. -----.py to send all the files through AWS bucket
+3. -----.py to send all the files through AWS bucket

 Post-processing